Skip to main content

 4. Set HOST_REACHABLE_URL=http://<gateway-host-tailscale-ip> in the gateway’s .env.

-5. docker compose up -d gateway dispatcher runner (skip ui).
+5. docker compose --profile gateway up -d (skip ui).

 6. The gateway registers itself in Supabase’s gateways table.
 The UI sees it within 30 seconds.